The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 When your team invests time into crafting strong nonprofit emails, you’ll experience these benefits:

-• Educate supporters: Emails can inform your audience about your mission, updates, and impact.
+• Educate supporters: Emails inform your audience about your mission, updates, and impact.
 Sharing compelling stories and data will deepen their understanding of your mission.

-• Inspire donations: Well-planned drip campaigns can guide supporters through the giving journey, inspiring donations over time.
+• Inspire donations: Well-planned drip campaigns guide supporters through the giving journey, inspiring donations over time.
 Marketing research indicates that, on average, nonprofits raise $90 for every 1,000 fundraising emails sent, highlighting the potential impact of consistent communication.
 What’s more the average nonprofit raises $5,598.51 per email campaign.

 • Easily track results: Email marketing platforms provide metrics like open rates, click-through rates, and conversions, allowing for easy tracking and optimization.